 Davis Projects for Peace

-The application for summer 2013 projects is now closed.
+The application for summer 2014 is now open!

 Congratulations to the 2013 prize winners!
-Read the proposals:
+Read their proposals:

 - Julu Katticaran '15 - La Esperanza: Facilitating Economic Opportunity at the Cusco Prison (Peru)

 - Asmod Karki '16 and Ari Satok '14 - Computer Education and Creative Arts for Peace (Nepal)